Stroke and Neurointervention

 Main Line Health offers the most cutting-edge neurointervention treatment options available.

 Among the most common is thrombectomy to treat acute ischemic stroke.
 This involves traveling up to the brain through a catheter inserted in the groin or wrist and using a retrievable stent device to extract a clot.
 This safe and effective treatment allows us to restore blood flow to the brain and in many cases, reverse stroke symptoms and reduce brain injury before it becomes permanent.
-This highly specialized procedure is currently performed at Bryn Mawr Hospital and will soon be available at Paoli Hospital.
+This highly specialized procedure is currently performed at Bryn Mawr Hospital and and is now available at Paoli Hospital.

 In the case of a brain aneurysm, our skilled experts will perform an endovascular embolization procedure, such as coiling.
 Coiling involves using microcatheters to reach inside the bubble of an aneurysm and pack it with tiny platinum coils that block blood flow from entering, preventing the aneurysm from ever rupturing.
 It is an approach that cures aneurysms from the inside out.